cleopatra2035/ravecave/README.md

     </a>
 </p>
 <h4 align="center">Bridging the gap between artists and their fans.</h4>
-<p>Ravecave is a clone of Bandcamp, an industry-leading music application which allows people to discover and support artists directly.
+<p>Ravecave is a clone of <a href="https://bandcamp.com/" target="_blank">Bandcamp</a>, an industry-leading music application which allows people to discover and support artists directly.
 Users are able to preview and purchase high-quality digital music files, as well as buy physical merchandise from band t-shirts to limited-edition vinyl.
 Fans and artists share music collections in auto-populated user feeds.</p>
 <h2>Features</h2>
 <h3>A beautifully-responsive landing page</h3>
 <p>A splash page with a wonderful user experience on both desktop and mobile.</p>